-10. Lift the bottom of the front bezel straight up to remove it, and swing the bezel over onto its top edge so you can disconnect two cables attached to the top of the bezel.
+10. Lift the bottom of the front bezel straight up to remove it, and swing the bezel over onto its top edge.
+Disconnect the two cables attached to the top of the bezel.

 11. Swing the bezel up so you can disconnect the two camera board cables Remove the any kapton tape and disconnect the camera and microphone cables from the camera board.